linqueta/eezee/README.md

 #### How a service works

-When Ruby loads a class/module and it has the method `katinguele_service` declared with a service's name, by default, Katinguele will try load the service and create a request base for the class/module, so, when the class/module takes a request, Katinguele will create the final request instance based on request base to take the HTTP request.
+When Ruby loads a class/module and it has the method `eezee_service` declared with a service's name, by default, Eezee will try load the service and create a request base for the class/module, so, when the class/module takes a request, Eezee will create the final request instance based on request base to take the HTTP request.
 You can turn it lazy setting the option `lazy: true`, therefore, the final request will be created just in the HTTP request.
-If the service doesn't exist when Katinguele search about it, it will be raised the error `Katinguele::Client::UnknownService`.
+If the service doesn't exist when Eezee search about it, it will be raised the error `Eezee::Client::UnknownService`.

 About the method `add_service`, you can pass all of [Available Request options](#available-request-options).
 The meaning of this part is to organize in one way the external services integrations.